Model Predictive Control with Environment Adaptation for Legged Locomotion: Results

 We use the $\texttt{acados}$ software package \cite{Verschueren2019} to implement the \gls{rti} scheme described in Section \ref{sec:rti_scheme}.
 Since $\texttt{acados}$ comes with a Python interface allowing rapid prototyping, we first tuned the algorithm in simulation and then used the generated $\texttt{C}$-code to perform real experiments.
 We employ the \gls{qp} solver High-Performance Interior Point Method (HPIPM) \cite{Frison2020}, which exploits the sparsity structure of the MPC QP sub-problem \eqref{eq:qp_subproblem}, and supports inequality constraints.

-The computation time required by the \gls{nmpc} was in the range of $5$-$7 \, \mathrm{ms}$ with the time horizon of $2 \, \mathrm{s}$ and prediction horizon $N$ equal to $50$ on the on-board computer (a Quad Core Intel Pentium PC104 @ 1GHz) of \gls{hyq} for all the experiments.
+The computation time required by the \gls{nmpc} was in the range of $5$-$7 \, \mathrm{ms}$ with the prediction horizon of $2 \, \mathrm{s}$ and control intervals $N$ equal to $50$ on the on-board computer (a Quad Core Intel Pentium PC104 @ 1GHz) of \gls{hyq} for all the experiments.
 This computation time corresponds to the feedback phase of the \gls{rti} scheme where the \gls{qp} \eqref{eq:qp_subproblem} is solved after receiving the current state of the robot.
 The preparation phase of the \gls{rti} takes about $2$-$3 \, \mathrm{ms}$ which is a fraction of the sampling time we chose.
 Refer to Section \ref{sec:rti_scheme} for more details on these phases of the \gls{rti} scheme.
+Even though the computation time of \gls{nmpc} is mostly consistent, we observed some outliers.
+Hence we opted for a conservative approach to run the \gls{nmpc} at $25\,\mathrm{Hz}$ to guarantee that the computation time stays always less than $40 \, \mathrm{ms}$.
+Besides the computation time of the \gls{nmpc}, we also account for the time required by other blocks such as reference generator so that the total computation time does not exceed $40 \, \mathrm{ms}$.